cdpath/ai-ci-template/README.md

 1. Fork this repository
 2. Edit [config.json](.github/scripts/config.json) to customize the AI prompt
-3. Add a markdown file to the repository
+3. Add a markdown file to the `markdowns/` directory
-4. The AI will automatically process it and create a `_processed.md` file
+4. The AI will automatically process it and create a `_processed.md` file in the same directory

 ## Configuration